rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ## OOP inheritance

 As mentioned before, inheritance can handle similar cases with the advantage its concepts and mechanisms are well known.
 But with some drawbacks:
-* Multiple inheritance is possible but to my knowledge no serious proposition has been made for Rust and I doubt anyone wants to end up with a system as complex and tricky as C++ inheritance (whereas delegation is naturally "multiple delegation")
+* Multiple inheritance is possible but to my knowledge no serious proposition has been made for Rust and I doubt anyone wants to end up with a system as complex and tricky as C++ inheritance (whereas delegation is **naturally multiple delegation**)
 * As said before inheritance mixes orthogonal concepts (code reuse and subtyping) and does not allow fine grain control over which part of the superclass interface is inherited.

 ## Multiple derefs

 Some people noticed a similarity with trait `Deref`.
 A main limitation is that you can only deref to a single type.
 However one could imagine implementing multiple derefs by providing the target type as a generic parameter (`Deref<A>`) rather than as an associated type.
 But again you can find limitations:
 * As for inheritance visibility control is impossible: if `B` can be derefed to `A` then the entire public interface of `A` is accessible.
 * `Deref` only offers a superficial similarity.
-If `A` implements trait `Tr`, instances of `B` can sometimes be used where `Tr` is expected but as a counter example a `[B]` array is not assignable to `fn f(t: [T]) where T : Tr`.
+If `A` implements trait `Tr`, instances of `B` can sometimes be used where `Tr` is expected but as a counter example a `&[B]` slice is not assignable to `fn f(t: &[T]) where T : Tr`.
 Derefs do not interact nicely with bounded generic parameters.

 ## Compiler plugin